 - All cleaning products (outside of bathroom sanitation) are eco-rated, and we use enzymes for our grease trap as opposed to harsh chemicals for cleaning.

-- Employee outreach and training for when at events, on how to reduce our footprint from event to event and carpooling practices.
+- Employee outreach and training for how to reduce waste at events, and encourage car-pooling.

-- All other platters and wares used are porcelain, reusable, and we take care of the washing and sanitisation of them so they can be rented out again
+- All other platters and wares used are porcelain, reusable, and we take care of the washing and sanitization of them so they can be rented out again.

 Heat, Water, Lighting, and Air Conditioning:

 - All of our bulbs and lighting are smart save rated.
 Energy Star.

 - Low-Temp drying dishwashers – same safe rating, lower temperature use means less power, and less water.

 1 All local proteins.